-PORTLAND, MA – Internist, Dr. Doug Moore was trying to plan ahead for his weekend.
+PORTLAND, MA – Hospitalist Dr. Doug Moore was trying to plan ahead for his upcoming weekend.
 He knew he had to take Ms. Williams off his list to have a completely free weekend.
-Dr. Moore tried to plan out his day so that at 12:00pm, without seeming like he was dumping the patient off, he called surgery.
+Dr. Moore tried to plan out his day so that at 12:00 PM, without seeming like he was dumping the patient off, he called surgery.
 Here’s how the rest of the day’s events transpired:

-12:47pm – After Dr. Wilson unknowingly took primary, he saw Ms. Moore, realized his weekend would be extra busy, called gastroenterology to transfer care.
-“Yeah Rebecca, Bob Wilson here, I have a patient here that I really don’t have a surgical option for at this time.
+12:47 PM – After Dr. Wilson unknowingly took primary, he saw Ms. Moore, realized his weekend would be extra busy, and then called gastroenterology to transfer care.
+“Yeah Rebecca, Bob Wilson here.
+I have a patient here that I really don’t have a surgical option for at this time.
 You may want to scope her.”
-Before she could tell him ‘no’ he hung up the phone, a typical surgeon trick.
+Before she could tell him “No” he hung up the phone, a typical surgeon trick.

-1:55pm – The gastroenterologist, Dr. Shriver, realized she would not be able to perform a scope until Monday, and couldn’t justify an emergent scope on a Friday for vague abdominal symptoms, so she called nephrology.
-“Hey Chris I have a patient here that is a Stage 3 CKD, and is having what seems to be kidney pain.
+1:55 PM – The gastroenterologist, Dr. Shriver, realized she would not be able to perform a scope until Monday, and couldn’t justify an emergent scope on a Friday for vague abdominal symptoms, so she called nephrology.
+“Hey Chris, I have a patient here that is a stage 3 CKD, and is having what seems to be kidney pain.
 I’d like for you to see her.
 There really isn’t much more we can offer from a GI standpoint.”
-When reminded that nephrology didn’t take primary, Rebecca informed Chris that she inherited this patient from Surgery.
-Chris agreed only because she brought in freshly baked delicious cookies today.
+When reminded that nephrology didn’t take primary, Rebecca informed Chris that she inherited this patient from surgery.
+Chris agreed only because she brought in fresh-baked delicious cookies today.